gilmaimon/Arduino-CloudStorage/README.md

 [![arduino-library-badge](https://www.ardu-badge.com/badge/ArduinoCloudStorage.svg)](https://www.ardu-badge.com/ArduinoCloudStorage)  [![Build Status](https://travis-ci.org/gilmaimon/Arduino-CloudStorage.svg?branch=master)](https://travis-ci.org/gilmaimon/Arduino-CloudStorage)
 # Arduino-CloudStorage
 Arduino/ESP8266 library that allows you to easly store and retreive data from a remote (cloud) storage.
 CloudStorage server can be found [here](https://github.com/gilmaimon/CloudStorage-Server).

+This project allows for storage and retrival of numbers (floats, ints), strings and even arrays and complex objects.
+The project lets you listen for changes in real time so you can keep your IOT devices connected and synced.

 *Open an issue or contact me if you need any help!*

 Quick Jump: